CalcKit

 Unassigned cashflow

--$530ActionIncome left after tracked spending and savings.
+$280WatchIncome left after tracked spending and savings.
 This is the money left after the main commitments.
 A larger buffer usually means a safer plan.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked watch.

 CalcKit